apache/trafficcontrol/docs/source/overview/delivery_services.rst

 Active
 ------
-Whether or not this Delivery Service is active on the CDN and can be served.
-When a Delivery Service is not "active", Traffic Router will not be made aware of its existence - i.e. it will not appear in CDN :term:`Snapshots`.
-Setting a Delivery Service to be "active" (or "inactive") will require that a new :term:`Snapshot` be taken.
+"Active" defines whether or not this Delivery Service is routed by Traffic Router and whether or not :term:`cache servers` have the necessary configuration to serve its content.
+In nearly every case, this is a string which may have one of the following values with the associated meanings:

+ACTIVE
+	This Delivery Service is both routed (appears in CDN :term:`Snapshots`) and served by :term:`cache servers`.
+PRIMED
+	This Delivery Service is not routed (doesn't appear in CDN :term:`Snapshots`), but is still served by :term:`cache servers`.
+INACTIVE
+	This Delivery Service is neither routed (doesn't appear in CDN :term:`Snapshots`), nor is its content served by :term:`cache servers`.

+Setting a Delivery Service's Active property in a way that changes whether or not it is routed will require that a new :term:`Snapshot` be taken, while setting it in a way that changes whether or not its content is served by :term:`cache servers` will require that a :term:`Queue Server Updates` is performed on the affected :term:`cache servers`.

+.. versionchanged:: ATCv6/APIv4
+	Changed from a strict boolean to an enumeration of the herein listed values.
+In versions of :abbr:`ATC (Apache Traffic Control)` later than 6.0, :ref:`to-api` versions earlier than 4.0 will report ACTIVE Delivery Services with Active properties set to ``true``, and PRIMED or INACTIVE Delivery Services with Active properties set to ``false``.

 .. _ds-anonymous-blocking: